 Faux modesty, even today, is the culture.
 We are only suppressing the admission that there are some things we can do well because it is the culture we have been brought up in.
 We might do it to be viewed favorably to others.
 Since it is bad to like ourselves — especially out loud, we now need to go out of our way to be liked by others using manipulative tactics such as faux humility, faux positivity… lots of fauxes!
 Humility is necessary, but it has to be authentic for it to be true humility.
-Humility does not mean putting yourself down to manipulate someone into liking us.
+Humility does not mean putting ourselves down to manipulate someone into liking us.
 It does not mean propping someone up because they gave us a compliment and we “have to return the favor”.
 Contrary to popular belief, humility is about acknowledging that we are all great, that we all have something to share, that we are all Equal in value.
 You can say that you are a great singer and still be humble.
 You can admire your good looks in the mirror saying “I’m so damn sexy today” and STILL be humble.
 You can admit that you are a good friend and …still… be humble.
 You can admit you are more quick witted than some people and still be humble.

 When we coerce each other through social engineering to be fake humble, all this does is teach our egos to display our greatness in more passive sideways manners.
 The ego is still there, but probably going to be more obnoxious and annoying since it cannot be honest.